Perfect Ombre Lips Are Super Simple — Just Follow This Easy Tutorial

 Ombre lips have been kickin' around Instagram and beauty blogs for a little over a year now, but honestly, a lot of us have shied away from trying it — mostly because it seems so damn complicated.
 There's no way a non-beauty professional could pull off perfectly ombred lipstick, right?
 Wrong.
 It's actually pretty easy.

 All you need are two shades of lip color, three to four shades apart, and a white cream color like the NYX Jumbo Eye Pencil in Milk.

 First, fill in your lips with the deeper of the two lip colors, leaving the center open.
 Use a lip liner first if you’d like, as it needs to be neat and precise.
 No one likes a sloppy ombre lip!
-I’m using BITE Beauty Matte Cream Lipstick in Juniper.
+I’m using BITE Amuse Bouche Lipstick in Sangria.
 I'll be showing you a red/pink lip, but don't be afraid to experiment with purple and pink, red and coral, peach and nude — the possibilities are endless!